dfinity/motoko/guide/as-slides.md

 }
 ```

-`Principal`: id of an users or canisters/actors
+`Principal`: identity of a user or canister/actor

 # Type system